finnianr/Eiffel-Loop/doc/Contents.md

 Developed on Windows XP SP2 with Flash Professional 8 IDE, EiffelStudio 6.1, VC++ 8.0 Express Edition.

 Laabhair was developed at the [Digital Media Centre at the Dublin Institute of Technology](https://arrow.dit.ie/dmc/)

 ## Amazon Instant Access API

 An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
 It enables One-time purchases but not subscriptions.
 It passes a basic test suite but has not yet been tested in production.

 ## PayPal Payments Standard Button Manager API
-An Eiffel interface to the [PayPal Payments Standard Button Manager NVP HTTP API](http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/).
+An Eiffel interface to the [http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/ PayPal Payments Standard Button Manager NVP HTTP API].
 (Now deprecated by Paypal)

 ## HTTP Client Services

 Classes for remotely interacting with a HTTP server.
 Supports the HTTP commands: POST, GET and HEAD.

 ## Fast CGI Protocol

 This implemenation of the [Fast CGI protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html) allows you to create Fast-CGI services that service HTTP requests forwarded by a web server via a local network socket.

 Each service implements a table of servlets to service particular requests.
 The service is configured from a Pyxis format configuration file and listens either on a port number or a Unix socket for request from the web server.

 This API has been tested in production with the [Cherokee Web Server](https://cherokee-project.com/) Ver.
 1.2.101

 ## HTTP Servlet Services

-Some basic HTTP services implemented using the [./library/fast-cgi.protocol.html Fast-CGI API] including:
+Some basic HTTP services implemented using the [Fast-CGI API](https://github.com/finnianr/eiffel-loop/tree/master/library/fast-cgi.pecf) including:

 * IP address echo
 * Anti-hacking service that can used to block IP addresses of malicious attack sources.

 ## Override of EiffelVision2

 Override of Eiffel Software's EiffelVision2 for use with [Eiffel-Loop Vision2 extensions](https://github.com/finnianr/eiffel-loop/tree/master/library/vision2-x.pecf)

 ## Override of Eiffel2Java

 Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [Eiffel-Loop Eiffel to Java](https://github.com/finnianr/eiffel-loop/tree/master/library/eiffel2java.pecf) library.

 ## Document Node-scanning and Object Building

 A set of abstractions for scanning the nodes of an XML-like document without any commitment to a particular document syntax.
 Parsers to generate events are provided by separate libraries.

 Provides:

 * Document node scanning with mapping of xpath expressions to agent handler procedures.
 * Recursive building of Eiffel objects from document data using context-relative Xpath expressions.
 * Reflective capabilities for documents with element or atttribute names that match Eiffel class attributes.

 Base library for:

 * [XML Document Node-scanning and Object Building library](https://github.com/finnianr/eiffel-loop/tree/master/library/xml-scan.pecf)
 * [Pyxis Document Node-scanning and Object Building library](https://github.com/finnianr/eiffel-loop/tree/master/library/pyxis-scan.pecf)